 Students in both Work Environment areas take a common set of 3 courses.
 They will meet in extra-curricular events to network and to collaborate in unpacking questions of public interest such as:

-Eligibility for NIOSH Traineeship Support: Matriculated full-time students in either Occupational Safety/Ergonomics (Industrial Engineering) or Occupational Epidemiology (Public Health) degree specialization must be a U.S. citizen or permanent resident ("green card" holder).
+Eligibility for OSH Traineeship Support: Matriculated full-time students must be a U.S. citizen or permanent resident ("green card" holder).
 Interested students must first apply to the appropriate degree program and may then apply for a traineeship.